mtli/mrcnn-baseline/README.md

 Note that useful debug information is often buried during distributed training.
 For example, when you get CUDA, NCCL, PyTorch error messages, most likely it's a bug in your code and has nothing to do with distributed training.
 Therefore, the first thing to do is to make sure the code runs in the single-GPU mode on every node using `exp/single_gpu_debug.sh`.
 It's easy to forget to copy data to one of the nodes.

-You can also run `exp/standard.sh` to train the standard Mask R-CNN using only two 4-GPU nodes to check your environment.
+You can also run `exp/standard.sh` to train the standard Mask R-CNN using only two 4-GPU nodes to test your environment.